astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/jobsinterviews/interviews.md

 and are trying to imagine what your life would be like there -- which are things you *should* be genuinely interested in.

-## In sum

-You could read a hundred interview books and blog posts, watch a hundred interview prep YouTube videos, do LeetCode problems until you're insane [^ref2], and it will *maybe probably somewhat mostly* prepare you, right?
+All in all, you could read a hundred interview books and blog posts, watch a hundred interview prep YouTube videos, do LeetCode problems until you're insane [^ref2], and it will *maybe probably somewhat mostly* prepare you, right?